Greg James: New show is not for the critics

 Greg James: New Radio 1 Breakfast Show is not for the critics

-Greg James has promised when he takes the reigns of the Radio 1 Breakfast Show it will be a "show for the listeners".
+Greg James has promised when he takes the reins of the Radio 1 Breakfast Show it will be a "show for the listeners".

 Radio 1 announced on Thursday that the presenter would be swapping slots with Nick Grimshaw later this year.